France

 Universities cannot decide as they must include external members

-This applies to 20 other countries: Austria, Cyprus, Czech Republic, Denmark, Finland, Flanders, Hesse, Hungary, Iceland, Ireland, Lithuania, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Portugal, Slovakia, Spain, Sweden, Switzerland
+This applies to 23 other countries: Austria, Croatia, Denmark, Finland, Flanders, Wallonia, Hesse, Hungary, Iceland, Ireland, Italy, Lithuania, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Portugal, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland

 External members are partly appointed by the university and partly by an external authority